 Epidural steroid injections can be a valuable treatment option when chronic back pain doesn’t respond to other therapies.
 The expert physicians at Optimal Pain & Regenerative Medicine have extensive experience of helping patients with chronic pain using proven conservative therapies.
 They also employ the most advanced treatment techniques, including epidural and other spinal injections.
-Book your appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+Book your appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Cleburne, or Fort Worth, Texas.

 An epidural steroid injection is a form of minimally invasive therapy for patients who have back pain that isn’t improving despite following a treatment program.